 Typical grounding system implementations are provided in the following figures.
 Figure 16-1 illustrates a grounding system with three ground rods in close proximity, and the preferred method to connect the electrical and automation grounding points to the ground rods.
-Figure 16-2 illustrates a grounding system using a perimeter ground, with ground rods distributed at regular intervals, and the preferred method to connect the electrical and automation grounding grounding points to the perimeter ground code distributed at regular intervals, and the preferred method to connect the electrical and automation grounding points to the perimeter ground code code distributed at regular intervals.
+Figure 16-2 illustrates a grounding system using a perimeter ground, with ground rods distributed at regular intervals, and the preferred method to connect the electrical and automation grounding points to the perimeter ground cabling.